lucianpls/mod_mrf/README.md

 # mod_mrf [AHTSE](https://github.com/lucianpls/AHTSE)

 An apache module that serves tiles directly from a local MRF, 2D or 3D.
-With the MRF data on a local SSD, this module average request latency is .25ms (as measured by httpd), and reaches request rates above 20000 req/sec on a single core.
+With the MRF data on a local SSD, this module average tile request latency is .25ms (as measured by httpd), and reaches request rates above 20000 req/sec on a single core.

 Apache configuration directives: